NIH-NCPI/ncpi-fhir-ig/input/pagecontent/finding_a_research_study.md

 #### NCPI Study Group Count
 Providing an accurate *quantity* allows for researchers to know the size of studies that may suit their needs.

-#### NCPI Study DD Table
+#### NCPI Study Data Dictionary Table
 The study table collects those variables together in the manner of traditional data-dictionary file.
-This provides a list of references to the StudyDdVariables, each of which provides a comprehensive description of what should be found inside the *table*.
+This provides a list of references to the StudyDataDictionaryVariables, each of which provides a comprehensive description of what should be found inside the *table*.

-#### NCPI Study DD Variable
+#### NCPI Study Data Dictionary Variable
 The study variable provides the means to describe each variable as completely as the resource production team can provide.